In every data set, about half of the traces should be classified positive.

 0=No, 1=Simple, 2=Complex.

 If No, then all transitions that start a loop are disabled.
-If Complex, then all transitions that jump from the loop back into the main flow are disabled.
+If Simple, then all transitions that are a shortcut between the loop and the main flow are disabled.

 C: OR constructs